-This BRONZE medal is the most prestigious award recognized across Canada and is awarded to the student who achieves the highest average upon graduation from a secondary school.
-The average includes all grade 11 and 12 courses as listed on the student's official Transcript of Grades issued by the school.
+This BRONZE medal is a nationally recognized honour and therefore the most prestigious award a student can receive in SJASD.
+It is awarded to the student who achieves the highest average upon graduation from a secondary school.
+The average includes all grade 11 and 12 courses as listed on the student's official transcript of grades issued by the school.
 The average cannot be anticipated, it must be calculated based on final results after provincial/territorial examinations, where Manitoba Education requires final exams.
 Equitability of access for the entire student population is an important aspect of the Medal's value.
 Regardless of the stream or the subjects chosen, all students are eligible for consideration upon graduation.
 Courses taken after graduation to upgrade marks are not to be included.